czq142857/implicit-decoder/README.md

 The original voxel models and rendered views are from [HSP](https://github.com/chaene/hsp).
 Since our network takes point-value pairs, the voxel models require further sampling.
 The sampling method can be found in our [project page](https://www.sfu.ca/~zhiqinc/imgan/Readme.html).

-We provide the ready-to-use datasets in hdf5 format, together with our pre-trained weights.
+We provide the ready-to-use datasets in hdf5 format, together with our pre-trained network weights.
 The weights for IM-GAN is the ones we used in our demo video.
 The weights for IM-SVR is the ones we used in the experiments in our paper.

 - [IMAE&IMGAN](https://drive.google.com/open?id=1ERuwUnRMF-5LEfdts5vv6tMpEZPX_pV1)
 - [IMSVR](https://drive.google.com/open?id=1n-eGpGt6NEV39zqY2Vykl4yeZTzPtn9l)